 If you're looking to travel comfortably and cheaply, bus tours can be a good option — and if you've got an excellent guide, it can be a great one.
 The best guides bring Roman life alive in Pompeii or help you recall recent history in Berlin.

 Be informed.
 A good guidebook and map are your keys to travel freedom.
 Get maps and tourist information from your hotel or a tourist information office.
-If your accommodations are located outside the city center, ask your hotelier how to catch public transportation downtown.
-Taxis can be affordable if you split the cost with other travelers.
+If your accommodations are located outside the city center, ask your hotelier how to take public transportation downtown.
+Taxis and Uber can be affordable if you split the cost with other travelers.

 Remember that it's your trip.
 Don't let bus tour priorities keep you from what you've traveled all the way to Europe to see.
 If your Amsterdam guide schedules a trip to the diamond-polishing place instead of the Van Gogh Museum (no kickbacks on Van Gogh), feel free to skip out and sightsee on your own.
 Your guide may warn you that you'll get lost and the bus won't wait.
-Keep your independence — and your hotel address in your moneybelt.
+Keep your independence — and remember the name of your hotel.

 Discriminate among optional excursions.
-Some tour companies include certain activities in the price (such as half-day city sightseeing tours), then offer one or two optional special excursions or evening activities for an additional cost.
+Some tour companies include certain activities in the price (such as half-day city sightseeing tours), then offer optional special excursions or evening activities for an additional cost.
 While you are capable of doing plenty on your own, optional excursions can be a decent value — especially when you factor in the time and energy it requires to plan and execute logistics independently.
 But don't feel pressured to join.
 Guides may promote excursions because they get a commission.
 Compare prices by asking your hotelier or checking a guidebook for the going rate for a gondola ride, Seine River cruise, or whatever.